dragan-marius/Projects/NetworkSystem/README.md

     MarsGrid is a simulation system designed to manage the energy network of an autonomous colony on Mars.
-The application models energy producers, consumers, and storage units, and simulates how energy is balanced across the network during discrete time steps (ticks).
+The application models energy producers, consumers and storage units, and simulates how energy is balanced across the network during discrete time steps (ticks).

-The system is implemented using Object-Oriented Programming principles, including abstraction, inheritance, encapsulation, and polymorphism.
+The system is implemented using Object-Oriented Programming principles, including abstraction, inheritance, encapsulation and polymorphism.

     Architecture